 A cheaper option may to be to take a one year University course in the country, learning the language of your choice.
 This is not only likely to be much cheaper than the private alternative, but you will also have access to the other advantages of a University - leisure facilities, more students and potential friends, social activities and, of course, holidays where you can travel!
 You may also get an internationally recognised qualification at the end of it too, plus get an insight into what life can be like at University, and whether it is for you.

 - Find more information on courses and institutions at Bachelors Portal (www.bachelorsportal.eu).
 You can also visit each individual university's page to see what other short courses they have on offer

 - Eunicas is also a very helpful site (http://www.eunicas.co.uk/index.php/studying-abroad/studying-abroad.html) where you can also apply for a degree abroad

 - Many European Universities teach in English and many have significantly reduced fees and entry requirements, so extending your short course into a degree can be an interesting solution for someone who wants to extend their stay in a foreign country.

-Any type of work - paid or unpaid - in another country, should help with your language ability, even au pairing abroad.
+Any type of work abroad - in another country, should help with your language ability, even if you au pair abroad.
 The only way to really get to grips with a language, including things like accents and slang, is to live there and use it on a daily basis.
 But if gaining language skills is your number one priority, you do need to look carefully at what you are going to do.